Number of Millennials, joining the workforce is increasing every day. And they are very much inclined toward working from a local coffee house.

 4. Put them through the trial

-Post-hiring, you have to keep your remote workers happily working with you.
+Post-hiring, you have to keep your freelancers happily working with you.

 Make sure you have collaborative tools and services in place.
-Communication is an integral part of building a culture for remote workers.
+Communication is an integral part of building a culture for freelancers.
 Think innovative ways to get everyone to sync.
 Rather than being a skeptic of change, join them.

 E.g Most of the times employees listen to music while working; it could be an excellent option to provide paid music service to the employees.
 You can even create a dedicated Slack channel where everyone can share what song they are jamming to.

 Another approach you can take is to organize a yearly workcation and in-person meetups — this helps in building a strong bond between the employees.

 By applying these small tricks, you can make them feel that they are a part of something big and a part of your company culture.